Sage-Bionetworks/synapse-github-runner/README.md

 # synapse-github-runner
-CDK-based deployment of an EC2 server to run Synapse builds and administrative jobs
+CDK-based deployment of an EC2 server to run Synapse builds and administrative jobs.
+Runner can see `/synapse/admin-pat` in Secrets Manager.

 To run using the CLI: